Museum Center on Facebook

 Soviet Period

-About the Baku branch of the Central V.I.Lenin Museum
+Brief information about the Baku branch of the Central V.I.Lenin Museum

-The Baku branch of the Central V.I.Lenin Museum was established by a decree of the Central Committee of the CPSU on 4th August 1954, as part of the Azerbaijani J.V.Stalin Museum of the History of Bolshevik Organisations and was opened to the public in April 1955.
 From 1955-59 the Baku branch of the Central V.I.Lenin Museum occupied the former site of the Museum of the History of Bolshevik Organisations (6 Kommunistichesky Lane, 3) in which there were fifteen medium-size exhibition rooms.
 In April 1960, on the eve of V.I.Lenin’s 90th Anniversary and the 40th anniversary of the Azerbaijan Communist Party and the Azerbaijan SSR, the museum moved to its present location at Neftchilar Prospect 123a.
 This new, four-storey building was built in a project led by H.A.Majidov.
 It should be noted that the building of the Baku branch was the first to be carried out in the Soviet Union especially for the V.I.Lenin Museum.

 There are more than 110,000 exhibits stored in the museum, but on view in the twenty-six rooms are about 6,000 exhibits.
 There are photocopies of Lenin’s manuscripts here.